gramian/chicken-arcadedb/README.md

 returns `#f` if no comment is set, a server error occurs or no response is received.

-This function emulates the SQL `COMMENT ON DATABASE` statement, by creating a type `D` and upserting or reading the first `comment` property.
+This function emulates the SQL `COMMENT ON DATABASE` statement, by creating a type `sys` and upserting or reading the first `comment` property.

 ## Changelog